JeremiahKaren/35percent.github.io/the-southwark-clearances.md

 [^2]: See Paragraph 5.10 (page 22) of the Savills [Asset Performance Evaluation](http://moderngov.southwark.gov.uk/documents/s55626/Appendix%204%20Savills%20Evaluation.pdf)

 [^3]: See the [Council's response](https://www.whatdotheyknow.com/request/297570/response/725827/attach/2/Freedom%20of%20Information%20request%20response%20for%20570900.pdf) to [this FOI request](https://www.whatdotheyknow.com/request/temporary_housing_on_estates_for#incoming-725827), which confirms it is charging more than twice the average council rent on properties located within regeneration schemes.
 See also [this article](http://www.southwarknews.co.uk/news/southwark-council-to-set-up-own-housing-company/) confirming that the Council has set up a private company to manage its new 'council' homes.

+[^4]: See [Council Assembly Question 1, 26 Jan 2016](http://moderngov.southwark.gov.uk/documents/s59593/Members
+%20questions%20with%20responses.pdf).
+NB: only 21 of the 75 Willow Walk homes are social rented council homes.

+[^5]: The [London Tenants Federation](http://www.londontenants.org/) has published its [analysis](/img/LTF_delivery_of_housing_in_London_2014-15.pdf) of the latest [GLA housing data](http://data.london.gov.uk/dataset/gla-affordable-housing-programme-outturn/resource/0ff48fbb-5119-4af1-9692-d0fa57093371) published for 2014/15.
+The analysis found that Southwark demolished more social rented homes than it built – a net loss of 170 social rented homes in total.

 <meta name="twitter:card" content="summary" />
 <meta name="twitter:title" content="Completing London's Clearances" />